kosalaMaduwantha/go-changed-data-capture/Readme.md

      - File name
      - File hash
      - Last processed line number
+     - Length of the last processed line

 3. **Incremental Processing**
-   - Only processes new lines added since last read
+   - Only processes new lines and the current line if there are changes in the file.
    - Tracks line count to resume from the correct position

 ### Implementation Details